Insality/defold-event/README.md

 # Event

-**Event** is an event system for the [Defold](https://defold.com/) game engine.
-It provides events, queues, promises, and global messaging using a publish-subscribe pattern.
-Events are triggered instantly and automatically preserve script context, allowing you to call events from any context.
+**Event** is a lightweight event toolkit for the [Defold](https://defold.com/) game engine.
+It helps you decouple systems using publish-subscribe patterns, delayed queues, and promise-like chains while keeping Defold script context safe.

 ## Features